-Q31: What does it mean if I get more than one proxy card?
+Q32: What does it mean if I get more than one proxy card?

-A31: Your shares are probably registered in more than one account.
+A32: Your shares are probably registered in more than one account.
 You should vote each proxy card you receive.

-Q32: If I have more questions about the merger or the two companies, where can I find answers?
+Q33: If I have more questions about the amended merger or the two companies, where can I find answers?

-- A32: In addition to reading this document, its annexes, and the documents we have incorporated in this document by reference, you can find more information about the merger or about the two companies in our companies' filings with the Securities and Exchange Commission and with the Nasdaq National Market.
-Please see page 123 of this joint proxy statement/prospectus.
-If you have any questions about the merger or how to submit your proxy, or if you need additional copies of this joint proxy statement/prospectus or the enclosed proxy card or voting instructions, you should contact: - if you are a Yellow Roadway stockholder:
+A33: In addition to reading this document, its annexes, and the documents we have incorporated in this document by reference, you can find more information about the merger or about the two companies in our companies' filings with the Securities and Exchange Commission and with the Nasdaq National Market.
+Please see page 119 of this proxy statement/prospectus.
+If you have any questions about the merger or how to submit your BLUE proxy card, if you need additional copies of this proxy statement/prospectus or the enclosed BLUE proxy card or voting instructions, you should contact either USF or Morrow & Co., Inc., the information agent and proxy solicitor for the merger, as per the information below: